XiaofengdiZhu/GigavoltDoc/src/en/base/shift/simple.md

 ## Pressure Plate <Badge text="v1.0" type="info"/>

 * ⭕ **Vanilla**：It generates a voltage between 0.8 and 1.5 V when it is pressed, and the relation of the pressure and voltage is chaotic.
 * ⚡ **Gigavolt**：It generates an accurate voltage of the pressure.
-Reference result: male player 0x46 V, orcad 0x5DC V.
+Reference result: male player 0x46 V, orca 0x5DC V.

 ## Piston <Badge text="v2.0"/>